 Pigs require a number of essential nutrients to meet their needs for maintenance, growth, reproduction, lactation, and other functions.
-The National Research Council (NRC), in its publication, Nutrient Requirements of Swine (updated in 2012), provides estimates of the amounts of these nutrients for various classes of swine under standard conditions.
+The National Research Council (NRC), in its publication, Nutrient Requirements of Swine (updated in 2012), provides estimates of the amounts of these nutrients for various classes of swine under average conditions.
 However, factors such as genetic variation, environment, availability of nutrients in feedstuffs, disease levels, and other stressors may increase the needed level of some nutrients for optimal performance and reproduction.
 The NRC uses a modeling approach to take some of these factors into consideration in its estimates of requirements for energy, amino acids, calcium, and phosphorus, but requirements for other minerals and vitamins are estimated strictly from empirical data.

-Swine require 6 general classes of nutrients: water, carbohydrates, fats, protein (amino acids), minerals, and vitamins.
-Energy, though not a specific nutrient, is an important nutritional component and is primarily derived from the oxidation of carbohydrates and fats.
+Swine require six general classes of nutrients: water, carbohydrates, fats, protein (amino acids), minerals, and vitamins.
+Energy, although not a specific nutrient, is an important nutritional component and is primarily derived from the oxidation of carbohydrates and fats.
 In addition, amino acids (from protein) that exceed the animal's requirements for maintenance and tissue protein synthesis provide energy when their carbon skeletons are oxidized.
-Antibiotics, chemotherapeutic agents, microbial supplements (prebiotics and probiotics), enzymes, and other feed additives are commonly added to swine diets to increase the rate and efficiency of gain and for other purposes, but they are not considered nutrients.
+Antibiotics, chemotherapeutic agents, microbial supplements (prebiotics and probiotics), enzymes, and other feed additives are often added to swine diets to increase the rate and efficiency of gain, to improve digestibility, and for other purposes, but they are not considered nutrients.

 |PrintOpen table in new window